Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 ----------------------------
 > **Note:**  Make sure, HOST application is launched before starting EP application.

-* As discussed in the previous sections host application provides control information to the Endpoint to run any usecase.
+**As described in the previous sections host application provides control information to the Endpoint to run any usecase.

  Here are list of control information passed to endpoint.